Asymptotic Stability of Minkowski Space-Time with non-compactly supported massless Vlasov matter: -estimates on the velocity averages of the Vlasov field

-and then prove $L^2$ estimates on the velocity average of $\F$ and $\Ff$.
-To do it, we will schematically establish that $\Ff=KW$, with $K$ a matrix such that $\E[KKW]$ do not growth too fast, and then use the pointwise decay estimates on $\int_v |W|dv$ given by \eqref{eq:decayVlasov2} to obtain the expected decay rate on $\| \int_v |\Ff| dv \|_{L^2_x}$.
-For $\| \int_v |\F| dv \|_{L^2_x}$, we will make crucial use of the Klainerman-Sobolev inequality of Proposition \ref{KSvlasov} so that we will need to commute the transport equation satisfied by $\F$ and prove $L^1$-bounds such as we did in Section \ref{sect_l1}.
+By uniqueness, $F=F^{\text{hom}}+F^{\text{inh}}$ and it is thus sufficient to prove $L^2$-estimates for the velocity average of $\F$ and $\Ff$.
+To this end, schematically, we will establish that $\Ff=KW$, with $K$ a matrix such that $\E[KKW]$ does not growth too fast, and then use the pointwise decay estimates on $\int_v |W||v|dv$ given by \eqref{eq:decayVlasov2} to obtain the expected decay rate on $\| \int_v |\Ff| |v| dv \|_{L^2_x}$.
+For $\| \int_v |\F| |v| dv \|_{L^2_x}$, we will make crucial use of the Klainerman-Sobolev inequality of Proposition \ref{KSvlasov} so that we will need to commute the transport equation satisfied by $\F$ and prove $L^1$-bounds similar to the ones of Section \ref{sect_l1}.